Indefinite Articles

 • There was a dog.

-In this example, the word “a” is a indefinite article.
+In this example, the word “a” is an indefinite article.
 It has been used before the noun “dog” which is non-specific or something generic.
 We are talking about a general dog but not a specific dog.

 • I met a man in New York.